-Rabbi Matthew J. Zerwekh began his Jewish life at Temple Emanu-El’s Early Childhood Community.
-His love of social justice and his Jewish identity grew here and he is excited to return to the Detroit area as the spiritual leader of this special congregation.
-Rabbi Zerwekh earned his BA in Political Science at Western Michigan University before returning to the Temple Emanu-El community as Youth Director.
-Rabbi Zerwekh earned his Masters in Hebrew Letters in 2013 from Hebrew Union College – Jewish Institute of Religion (HUC) in Cincinnati and was ordained in 2014.
-During his time at HUC, Rabbi Zerwekh did his thesis research in the Jewish perspective on death and dying, and while at HUC, created a mobile resource Jewish Resource for families going through the hospice process.
+Rabbi Matt Zerwekh is proud to return to Temple Emanu-El to lead the congregation he credits with forming his earliest Jewish identity.
+Rabbi Zerwekh earned his BA Cum Laude in Political Science at Western Michigan University, before his matriculation to Hebrew Union College- Jewish Institute of Religion.
+It was at HUC-JIR in Cincinnati where Rabbi Zerwekh earned his Masters in Hebrew Letters in 2013 in Cincinnati and was ordained in 2014.
+During his time at HUC, Rabbi Zerwekh devoted his thesis research to end-of-life and hospice care and, while at HUC, created a mobile resource Jewish Resource for families going through the hospice process.

 Rabbi Joe KleinEmeritus